 Stacie from the site formerly known as NewMommyHelp.net offered to share with us a week’s worth of favorite baby and toddler activities in her hometown of Myrtle Beach, SC.
 Thank you Stacie!
 As a mom of four little ones, she knows the local hotspots and places to avoid.

-She tells us: Myrtle Beach is often referred to as family vacation land.
+She tells us: Myrtle Beach is often referred to as a family vacationland.
 There is way too much to do here.

-This guide is designed to give you the best of the tourist attractions, while also pointing you in the direction of some lesser known local favorites.
-Enjoy the best of the East coast and low country charm of South Carolina!
+This guide is designed to give you the best of the tourist attractions, while also pointing you in the direction of some lesser-known local favorites.
+Enjoy the best of the East coast and the low country charm of South Carolina!